Confirm-Solutions/confirmasaurus/research/adagrid/lewis_ada.md

         bootstrap_idxs,
         unifs_order,
     )
+    # TODO: this indexing has been a source of bugs. it would be nice to a
+    # tile-wise database tool that can give names to different values while
+    # smoothly handling the refinement, possibly also sparsity?
     bootstrap_cvs[todo, 0] = bootstrap_cvs_todo[:, 0]
     bootstrap_cvs[todo, 1:1 + nB_global] = bootstrap_cvs_todo[:, 1 : 1 + nB_global]
     bootstrap_cvs[todo, 1 + nB_global] = bootstrap_cvs_todo[:, 1 + nB_global :].min(axis=1)